10 Things In Advertising You Need To Know This Morning

-Friday is finally here.
-Wind down to the weekend with the most important advertising stories you need to know today.
+Get your Monday off to a flying start with the 10 most important stories you need to know from the advertising world today.

-1. Google has confirmed it’s coming after TV’s money in a big way.
-On the company’s Q3 earnings call, chief business officer Omid Kordestani said the company is going to mimic TV “upfronts” in order to secure more major commitments from advertisers.
+1. Facebook is proposing digital publishers send their articles to the social network to publish direct to its mobile app.
+The New York Times reports that Facebook could offer an ad revenue share.

-2. And here’s the full report on Google’s Q3 earnings.
-The company posted a miss on the bottom line, only a slight beat on the top and its ad prices declined for the 12th straight quarter.
+2. WPP media group GroupM and Unilever are pushing publishers for more proof that their video ads are being seen, according to the WSJ’s CMO.
+The two companies are demanding at least 50% of the video is played while in view; that the video’s sound must be on; and that the user has pressed play, rather than an auto-start.

 Business Insider Emails & Alerts